 5. Make sure people trust you

-- Provide your contact details throughout the site, including a telephone number and physical address (it's a legal requirement anyway).
+- Provide your contact details throughout the site, including a phone number and physical address (it's a legal requirement anyway).

 - Promote confidence by responding fast to emails, and answering the telephone quickly and professionally.

-- Display logos showing your membership of trade bodies such as the IMRG or FSB, and join at least one of the merchant accreditation schemes like ISIS or SafeBuy.
+- Display logos showing your membership of trade bodies, and join at least one of the merchant accreditation schemes like ISIS or SafeBuy.

-- A photograph of your staff or premises on your ecommerce website can also do wonders.
+- A photograph of your staff or premises can also do wonders.

 6. Simplify address input